 In the late 90s, I started working for a web startup as a content strategist (an inscrutable Internet title for ‘writer/editor’) and spent the next ten years at the epicenter of the Internet industry, through the boom, the bust, and the remarkable Web 2.0 resurgence.

-A little note on when I post to this blog: Lately I’ve been posting about once a month.
+A little note on when I post to this blog: Lately I’ve been posting a couple times a month.
 If you love the blog but keep forgetting to check it, you might want to subscribe by email.

 A little note about truth: My friends are very generous people; they’ve let me write about all kinds of intimate details of their lives, from bad bosses to pumping in cubicles to adventures with lice.
 To protect their identity, I often change their names and/or other identifying details of their story.